Skip to main content

 The level of priority someone is awarded depends on their situation.
 We award priority for a number of different situations.

-You can find more detail about this in our Lettings Policy.
+You can find more detail about all of the above in our Lettings Policy.

 • Read more about How do you decide who is offered a property?